 Impact

-The bug occurs while converting a kvec or user buffer into a scatterlist.
+Based on the description, the bug occurs while converting a kvec or user buffer into a scatterlist.
 The length of a scatterlist entry can unintentionally exceed a page boundary, and temporary use of the list for paging pointers can overlap with existing entries.
-This results in unchecked memory writes in kernel space, potentially corrupting kernel memory and causing a system crash.
-An attacker who can influence the data passed to the affected routine could trigger these out‑of‑bounds writes to destabilize the system.
+These conditions allow unchecked memory writes in kernel space, potentially corrupting kernel memory and causing a system crash.
+This is a buffer overflow (CWE‑787) vulnerability.

 Affected Systems